 The first day in the Verdon, I took my bike for a relaxed ride to Lac de Castillon and St. Andre Les Alpes.
 This was about 20km one way and it was pretty flat.
-Just the first climb was a bit rough and steep, but afterwards it was not difficult.
+Just the first climb was a bit rough and steep, but afterwards, it was not difficult.
 You do pass a couple of short tunnels, but nothing major.
 The cross-over over the dam is quite cool and gets you some good views!
-All in all a good warming up ride in preparation of the mountains.
+All in all a good warming up ride in preparation for the mountains.

 The whole Gorges du Verdon area is great for cycling.
 This a map of the area around Castellane which I got from the Castellane Tourist Office in the village.

 I spent my 5 days at Camping Provencal near Castellane.
 Whenever I cycle or do a tour, I always like to stay at a campsite to get tips and tricks about the region and get recommendations for tour agencies 🙂

 The campsite was lovely – only about 40 places.
 The places were quite spacious and many had one or more trees to provide some shade.
 The sanitary facilities were all fine, especially because there are only so limited places at the campsite.
 The Wifi works great at the reception area and the people from the camping are the best!
 Very friendly and accommodating.

 Fun detail: I ran into an old friend from my study time at the dishwashing area.
 Super random, but fun!

 Check out my review for Camping Provencal in Gorges du Verdon here to read more details and see some more pictures.